Quantum Bayes Classifiers and Their Application in Image Classification: Image Classification Based on QBCs

 \end{enumerate}

-By utilizing the aforementioned method, it is possible to obtain a limited number of local features.
-These local features serve as nodes of Bayesian networks and are utilized to construct QBCs.
+By utilizing the aforementioned method, it is possible to obtain a limited number of local attributes of features.
+These local attributes serve as nodes of Bayesian networks for the constructions of QBCs.